 Gibbons helped found the Academy of Motion Picture Arts and Sciences with 35 other members, and he would later design the Academy Awards Oscar statue.
 The first Oscar sketch was of a knight holding a sword and standing in a reel of film; this would later evolve into the familiar statue we see today.

-Throughout his career, Gibbons himself was nominated for 38 Academy Awards for Art Direction.
+Throughout his career, Gibbons himself was nominated for 38 Academy Awards for art direction.
 He won 11, making him the most successful Irish Oscar winner in history.

 3. The Great Gatsby and the American Dream

-One of America’s most renowned writers of the 20th century, Francis Scott Key Fitzgerald was born in 1896 to Irish parents.
+One of America’s most renowned writers of the 20th century, Francis Scott Key Fitzgerald, was born in 1896 to Irish parents.
 His father, who’d moved to St. Paul, Minnesota, after the Civil War, was of both Irish and English descent, while his mother was the daughter of an Irish immigrant.

 In 1920, 24-year-old Fitzgerald received news that his first novel This Side of Paradise would be published.
-It went on to be a huge success and made him a highly lauded, opulent author within a year.
+It went on to be a massive success and made him a highly lauded, opulent author within a year.
 After its publication, he would marry Zelda Sayre — a fellow writer and quintessential flapper who influenced his work greatly.